 Train connection Berlin – Amsterdam

 Booking your trip more than 1 day before you can get the Europa Spezial (on NS and DB) prices.
 The farther booked in advance, the cheaper.
+Have a look on Deutsche Bahn, NS International or Trainline to find ticket prices and schedules.

 |Intercity Amsterdam – Berlin||Europa Spezial||Normal|